eapearson/kbase-service-orcidlink/docs/quick-starts/deployment.md

 # Deployment Quick Start

+Topics covered:

+- external dependencies: database, orcid
+- image
+- docker command
+- environment variables
+- verify a deployment

+## External Dependencies

+### Mongo Database

+The service requires a mongo database.
+See below for configuration variables.
+The database user assigned in the configuration should have the role `dbOwner`.

+### ORCID

+The service relies upon the availability of ORCID API, oAuth endpoints, and general web site being available.
+ORCID maintains a sandbox environment, which replicates almost all of their production environments, and is the appropriate target when testing and evaluating the service and changes to it.

+In order to use the API and OAuth, credentials are required.
+ORCID sandbox and production have different endpoints, and require different credentials.

+The credentials consist of the client id and secret.
+For the sandbox, an individual developer may obtain credentials.
+The process, out of scope here, starts with a form and thereafter is via email.
+The production credentials are handled by our ORCID KBase Organization contact.

 ## Image

 A production deployment image is tagged with the release semver 2.0 version.
 E.g.
 `ghcr.io/kbase/kbase-service-orcidlink:v1.2.3`.

 Evaluation of pull requests in CI or some other environment can be achieved with images built from pull request activity, which have the form `ghcr.io/kbase/kbase-service-orcidlink-develop:pr-123`.

 ## Docker Command